auth0/docs/articles/libraries/lock/v11/migration-angularjs-v10.md

 ---
 section: libraries
-title: Migrating AngularJS Applications to from Lock v10 to Lock v11
+title: Migrating Angular 1.x Applications to from Lock v10 to Lock v11
-description: How to migrate AngularJS Applications from Lock v10 to v11
+description: How to migrate Angular 1.x Applications from Lock v10 to v11
 toc: true
 ---
-# Migrating AngularJS applications from Lock v10 to v11
+# Migrating Angular 1.x applications from Lock v10 to v11

 ## Migration Steps